markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

    [markus@local]$ ansible-galaxy init roles/prometheus

-Add the role to the playbook (see the highlighted lines below), and move the tasks to ``roles/prometheus/tasks/main.yml`` and the *Prometheus* related handler to ``roles/prometheus/handlers/main.yml`` and the ``prometheus.yml`` file into ``roles/prometheus/files/``.
+Add the role to the playbook
+and move the tasks to ``roles/prometheus/tasks/main.yml`` and the *Prometheus* related handler to ``roles/prometheus/handlers/main.yml`` and the ``prometheus.yml`` file into ``roles/prometheus/files/``.